italopires/car_dealership_manager/README.md

 # Car Dealership Manager App

-This application was generated with Ruby on Rails.
+This application was generated with Ruby on Rails 6.1.7.
 This is a CRUD application for Car Dealership.

 ### Ruby on Rails
 This application requires: